Contact Me

 • Parameter 2 [optional] = Begin the copy.
 Anything will work here (literally - it doesn't matter what it is).
 If there is a second parameter on the command line, McTool will begin the Copy, McSync, or Move immediately after loading the settings file.
 Use the "Exit when finished" option in your settings file if you want it to quit when it's done processing.

-Without any parameters, McTool simply runs as if you had clicked and started the program from the Windows start menu.
+• Without no parameters, McTool simply runs as if you had clicked and started the program from the Windows start menu.

 Filename Pattern Matching with Regular Expressions